gcallah/JohnGray/papers/callahan.md

 Gray comments that "It is a comment on the parochialism of British political life that social democrats have accepted the Thatcherite claim that opposition to European federalism is the prerogative of the Right" (1997, pp. 34-35).
-This was a prescient remark, given how a decade later, Brexit was cast as a right-wing initiative.
+This was a prescient remark, given how a decade later, Brexit was cast as a purely right-wing initiative.

 In his essay "Rawl's Anti-Political Liberalism," Gray knocks Rawls off of his pedestal in a few pithy sentences.
 He succinctly describes the difference between Hobbes and Rawls: